anton-kharchenko/anton-kharchenko/README.md

 </a>
 <br />

-hi, i'm [Anton Kharchenko](https://www.linkedin.com/in/anton-kharchenko-898870195/), a passionate self-taught full stack web developer. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I a passionate self-taught full stack web developer. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.